dotnet/docs/docs/core/porting/winforms.md

 ms.custom:
 ---

-# How to: Port a Windows Forms desktop app to .NET Core
+# How to port a Windows Forms desktop app to .NET Core

 This article describes how to port your Windows Forms-based desktop app from .NET Framework to .NET Core 3.0.
 The .NET Core 3.0 SDK includes support for Windows Forms applications.
 Windows Forms is still a Windows-only framework and only runs on Windows.
 This example uses the .NET Core SDK CLI to create and manage your project.